MeteorCode/Pathway/README.md

 vaguely file shaped system into the game, including for example databases or HTTP connections, as long as you can implement a Java object of the FileHandle type.
   + **Modules and Modpacks**: Pathway is designed to be highly modular, and support for game mods and expansion packs is built-in.
 This allows developers to release new content for Pathway games easily, and for players to create mods to customize the game to their liking.
-The nature of the File I/O subsystem also makes incremental updates a given, simply by supplying a module with the relevant files changed. **Please note the Module system is as-yet unfinished in this early alpha release**
+The nature of the File I/O subsystem also makes incremental updates a given, simply by supplying a module with the relevant files changed. **Please note the Module system is not yet finished in this early beta release**

 Future Work
 -----------